DreamingLi/Blog-front-end/README.md

 This project is used to show the front-end and back-end workflow and related technology applications.

-The front-end interface style can be found in img
+The screenshot of the front-end interface can be found in the img.